tstran155/Databases-exploration-using-SQL/README.md

-# Exploring greenhouse gas emissions database
+# Exploring greenhouse gas emissions database of provinces and territories in Canada

 In this notebook, I explore greenhouse gas emissions database of all provinces and terittories in Canada using Python SQLite3 module.
 The particular skills include: